ziotom78/raytracing_course/language-comparison.md

     plain editor.
 (I use Emacs and
     [`freebasic-mode`](https://github.com/z80lives/freebasic-mode);
     probably there are other good alternative available on the web.)
+    This means that you'll lack more advanced features like variable renaming, code browsing, refactoring tools, etc.

 -   There are only a few online resources to learn the language.
     However, as said above, the documentation of the FreeBASIC